ujjwalguptaofficial/fortjs-doc/docs/worker.md

 # Worker

-Worker is a class method which does particular task and return the final result.
+Worker is a class method which acts as end point.
+It does particular task and return the final result.

 > For simpler understanding - Consider worker is a person who does a particular task and return the result.